Nooded/BlockMemory/README.md

 <p align="center">
   A client-side Minecraft Fabric mod that saves block structures, renders ghost blocks, and enables auto-placement with smart hot-bar swapping.<br>
-  This mod is inspired by Speedbuilder Haxx by detectorcent, but currently other versions of that mod are lost media but their existance is proven in <a href="https://openeye.openmods.info/mod/speedbuilderhaxx">OpenEye</a>.
+  This mod is inspired by Speedbuilder Haxx by detectorcent, but currently other versions of that mod are lost media but their existance is proven in <a target="_blank" rel="noopener noreferrer" href="https://openeye.openmods.info/mod/speedbuilderhaxx">OpenEye</a>.
 No code was copied or taken from Speedbuilder Haxx or other mods.
 </p>